QCD thermalization: Ab initio approaches and interdisciplinary connections: Equilibration in QCD kinetic theory

-\Eq{diffeq} is derived by resumming an infinite number of additional soft gauge interactions~\cite{Arnold:2001ba,Arnold:2002ja}.
-The second term on the r.h.s.\ can be interpreted as a linearized collision integral with loss and gain terms describing the probability of a particle to scatter in and out of transverse momentum $\h/p$.
+The second term on the r.h.s.\ of \Eq{diffeq} can be interpreted as a linearized collision integral with loss and gain terms describing the probability of a particle to scatter in and out of transverse momentum $\h/p$.
 The scattering rate $\mathcal A(\q_\perp)$ is proportional to the mean square fluctuation of soft gauge fields; for isotropic distributions it is given by~\cite{Aurenche:2002pd},

 Even with this isotropic approximation, \Eq{diffeq} is highly non-trivial.
 Various numerical schemes have been proposed for solving it~\cite{Aurenche:2002wq,Ghiglieri:2014kma, Ghisoiu:2014mha}.